Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 # Debugging

 Always test your pdf template on the resultsreen first.
-If some external css or javascript is not found, phantomjs will propably fail without any meaningfull errors.
+If some external css or javascript is not found, phantomjs will probably fail without any meaningfull errors.
 In the resultscreen you can monitor those errors in your console.
 Set createpdf to false.

 # Quirks:

 -It's not always rendered the way you want so test and try to fix it, don't assume it will be perfect right away.
 Google for phantomJs and your problem.
+It is rendered quite big because an A4 format has a quite small width.
+I just set fonts to smaller values etc, but maybe tweaking the viewport or something may do the trick.
+Also the phantomjs zoomFactor property does not seem to work.
+I don't know why.